WorkShop-Oracle/oraclevbstudio/README.md

-# Node.js microservice sample applicaion for Oracle Visual Builder Studio
+# Node.js microservice sample application for Oracle Visual Builder Studio
 This app contains two files:
 * main.js - Main Node.js code snippet with two simple methods.
 The first method shows a message and the second method adds two numbers.
 The application listens at port 80.